Anne Cobden-Sanderson: Life

+Two years after her death, the Representation of the People (Equal Franchise) Act was passed into law.
+A celebratory breakfast was held at Hotel Cecil in London and the Manchester Guardian reported that she gave a speech in tribute to four prominent women's suffrage activists who died before the vote was finally won on equal terms: Emmeline Pankhurst, Emily Davidson, Constance Lytton and Cobden-Sanderson.

 Vegetarianism

 Cobden-Sanderson studied theosophy and vegetarianism.
 She became a vegetarian at age 20 and authored How I Became a Vegetarian, in 1908.

 In 1908, she formed the New Food Reform Movement with Sarah Grand and vegetarians Charlotte Despard, Beatrice Webb and Seebohm Rowntree.
 The movement aimed to enlighten public opinion about healthy dieting.
 Cobden-Sanderson opposed the rich meat diet of the period, arguing it was harmful to health and bad for digestion.

 Diary

-The papers of 20th century Holloway governor Joanna Kelley are at the LSE library and they contain Sanderson's (confiscated?) prison diary.
+The papers of 20th century Holloway governor Joanna Kelley are at the LSE library and they contain Sanderson's (confiscated) prison diary.